 Posts Tagged ‘Cynthia Nelson’

-The facts: In 1985 Longworth murdered Cynthia, confessed, and now is serving life.
+The facts: In 1985 Longworth murdered Cynthia and confessed.
 Behind bars he has become a writer, and the Seattle Times romanticized and glorified Longworth and his stories, now studied by various writing classes, as well as promoted by Junot Diaz.
 Longworth found a prison groupie (women who love convicts, now that’s a topic) and has married.

 The Opinion: The article had little to do with punishment, deterrence, justice, and recidivism.
 And even less about the victim.

 Death or Life or Parole?
 Those against the death penalty must stop using “he reformed” or “it’s about revenge” or any nonsense about “religious conversion” and “forgiveness” to try to secure the release of prisoners.

 For Death: Even anti-death penalty adherents must acknowledge positives in execution, chief being closure, no chance of recidivism, greater deterrence, the end of the financial drain to sustain a prisoner, not to mention the risk prisoners pose to jailers and fellow inmates.
 Victims and society take priority over prisoners.
 To argue against the death penalty you must not be absolutist.